-We expect credit conditions in Denmark to weaken in 2020-2021 due to our expectation of a deep recession leading to increased unemployment, weaker private-sector debt-servicing capacity, especially from SMEs (see "COVID-19: Resilient Fundamentals And Assertive Policy Measures Will Buoy Nordic Banking Systems,", published on June 16, 2020).
-That said, we expect the credit losses from the private household sector and mortgages to remain moderate.
+We expect credit conditions in Denmark to weaken in 2020-2021, due to deep downturn in 2020 leading to increased unemployment and weaker private-sector debt-servicing capacity, especially from SMEs.
+However, we continue to expect the credit losses from the private household sector and mortgages will remain moderate.

-We therefore expect that Nykredit Realkredit's provisions will gradually increase to about 21 bps in 2020 and then decrease to 7-15 bps over 2021-2022.
-Observed impairments remain limited so far.
-As of first-quarter 2020, the group reported loan impairment charges of DKK1.3 billion, driven mainly by management estimates.
-In addition, at around 5% of the loan book, the bank has quite limited exposures to sectors greatly affected by COVID-19 (hotels/restaurants, non-food retail, transportation, construction, and manufacturing).
+We therefore expect that Nykredit Realkredit's frontloaded loan loss provisions will total about 18 bps in 2020 and then decrease to 7-15 bps over 2021-2022.
+Observed impairments and stage migrations to stage 2 and stage 3 remain limited so far.
+As of third-quarter 2020, the group reported loan impairment charges of DKK2.0 billion, mainly based on management estimates.
+Still, we expect Stage 3 transfers will lag, and given the continued negative operating environment, we expect nonperforming assets will increase slightly to about 1.7% of gross loans in 2021-2022.
+That said, the bank has quite limited exposures (about 5% of loan book) to sectors greatly affected by COVID-19 (hotels/restaurants, non-food retail, transportation, construction, and manufacturing).

-We expect the Danish agriculture sector to have little impact on Nykredit Realkredit's asset quality through 2021.
+Furthermore, the Danish agriculture sector (about 7% of loan portfolio) will have a minor impact on Nykredit Realkredit's asset quality through 2021, in our view.
 Although the sector remains burdened by its high financial leverage, its financial situation somewhat improved in 2019 and it has not been materially affected by the COVID-19 crisis.